FormidableLabs/react-native-ama/packages/forms/docs/FormField.md

 | boolean | true    |

 > *accessible: *When true, indicates that the view is an accessibility element.
 By default, all the touchable elements are accessible.\*

+## Methods

+None — this component exposes no imperative methods.

 ## Related guidelines